 "Built on the basis of owning a press or broadcast license, the world's media empires suddenly seem less potent in the Internet age.

-Future revenue models are becoming murky as advertising funds get divided among a multitude of indirect competitors, all of which have instant, inexpensive access to a means of distribution.
+Future revenue models are becoming murky as advertising funds get divided among a multitude of indirect competitors, all of which have instant, inexpensive access to a means of distribution." -Full Article

 The International Herald-Tribune sits down four global media leaders and looks at how they think the future of media is going to work.
 Interesting read.